wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 You can also watch the video <a href="https://vmwaretv.vmware.com/media/t/1_yif61rd5" target="_blank">here <img src="/images/video_camera.png" alt="video camera icon"/></a>.

 To set up the Wavefront top utility you need a valid API token.
-For an Operations for Applications subscription on VMware Cloud services, you must use a VMware Cloud services access token.
+For a Tanzu Observability subscription on VMware Cloud services, you must use a VMware Cloud services access token.
 To get an access token, generate a VMware Cloud services API token associated with your user account and exchange it for the access token.
 Make sure that when you do this, you deselect the **Send empty value** check box for the **passcode** parameter.
-For more information and instructions, see [Use the Operations for Applications REST API](using_wavefront_api.html).
+For more information and instructions, see [Use the Tanzu Observability REST API](using_wavefront_api.html).

 ## Why Spy?